Income Tax Folio

 1.5 If mandatory final examinations are taken in a month when there is no formal instruction or classroom activity, that month may qualify for inclusion in the formula provided the examinations are an integral part of the course of study and the other legislative requirements of subsection 118.6(2) and (2.1) have been met.
 The calculation of the number of months in a calendar year during which a student is enrolled at a designated educational institution may include the months in which a course starts and ends.

-1.6 If a student were enrolled as a full-time student in a qualifying educational program for 8 months of the 2012 calendar year, the student would be entitled to an education tax credit of $480 ($400 x 8 x 15%) and a textbook tax credit of $78 ($65 x 8 x 15%) for the 2012 tax year.
+1.6 If a student were enrolled as a full-time student in a qualifying educational program for 8 months in a calendar year, the student would be entitled to an education tax credit of $480 ($400 x 8 x 15%) and a textbook tax credit of $78 ($65 x 8 x 15%) for that tax year.
 The education tax credit would be claimed by completing Schedule 11 of the student’s income tax return.
 For more information on how to report tuition, education and text book amounts in a student’s income tax return, see Line 323 – Your tuition, education, and textbook amounts.